JuliaDatabases/SQLite.jl/README.md

   `drop` is pretty self-explanatory.
 It's really just a convenience wrapper around `query` to execute a DROP TABLE command, while also calling "VACUUM" to clean out freed memory from the database.

+* `registerfunc(db::SQLiteDB, nargs::Int, func::Function, isdeterm::Bool=true; name="")`

+  Register a function `func` (which takes `nargs` number of arguments) with the SQLite database connection `db`.
+If the keyword argument `name` is given the function is registered with that name, otherwise it is registered with the name of `func`.
+If the function is stochastic (e.g. uses a random number) `isdeterm` should be set to `false`, see SQLite's [function creation documentation](http://sqlite.org/c3ref/create_function.html) for more information.

+* `@scalarfunc function`
+  `@scalarfunc name function`

+  Define a function which can then be passed to `registerfunc`.
+In the first usage the function name is infered from the function definition, in the second it is explicitly given as the first parameter.
+The second form is only recommended when it's use is absolutely necessary, see below.

+* `sr"..."`

+  This string literal is used to escape all special characters in the string, useful for using regex in a query.

+* `sqlreturn(contex, val)`

+  This function should never be called explicitly.
+Instead it is exported so that it can be overloaded when necessary, see below.

 #### User Defined Functions

 ##### SQLite Regular Expressions